Classroom - This SUNY Canton degree can be earned in a traditional classroom setting.

 - Participate in student teaching off campus field-based experiences in various child care environments including: Head Start Programs, Universal Pre-K and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery and Pre-School settings.

-- Enroll in a course of study offering 12 courses specific to Early Childhood Education along with general Liberal Arts courses leading to an Associate of Science Degree.
+- Enroll in a course of study offering 12 courses specific to Early Childhood Care and Education along with general Liberal Arts courses leading to an Associate of Science Degree.

-- Take part in professional development opportunities offered through seminars, workshops and our Annual Early Childhood Conference, held every fall on our campus.
+- Take part in professional development opportunities offered through seminars, professional workshops, and numerous local and state Early Childhood Conferences offered on and off campus.

-- Acquire practical experiences in our Maria Sergi Early Childhood Teacher Center, offering teaching materials, resources, and a large collection of children’s books.
+- Acquire knowledge and skills to prepare for student teaching experiences in our Early Childhood Undergraduate Teacher Center, offering resources for all subjects, and a large collection of children’s books.